inigomedina/articles/organic-perspective-of-digital-artifacts.md

 > Primarily on the basis of linguistic evidence, we have found that most of our ordinary conceptual system is metaphorical in nature.
 And we have found a way to begin to identify in detail just what the metaphors are that structure how we perceive, how we think, and what we do.

 La tradición filosófica más antigua, empezando con Platón, ya había reconocido en la metáfora una forma de comprensión, que lo liga de forma natural con la lírica griega.
-Y aunque Aristóteles la analice principalmente en su _Retórica_ y en su _Poética_, nunca ha dejado de reconocer que vivimos con metáforas.
+Y aunque Aristóteles la analice principalmente en su _Retórica_ y en su _Poética_, nunca ha dejado de reconocer que vivimos con metáforas: por lo tanto, en la misma línea que Lakoff y Johnson, que ellas también contribuyen a cómo percibimos, cómo pensamos, y cómo actuamos.